Mechanical computer: Examples

+Punch card data processing

+Starting at the end of the nineteenth century, well before the advent of electronic computers, data processing was performed using electromechanical machines collectively referred to as unit record equipment, electric accounting machines (EAM) or tabulating machines.
+By 1887, Herman Hollerith had worked out the basis for a mechanical system of recording, compiling and tabulating census facts.
+"Unit record" data processing equipment uses punchcards to carry information on a one-item-per-card basis.

+Unit record machines came to be as ubiquitous in industry and government in the first two-thirds of the twentieth century as computers became in the last third.
+They allowed large volume, sophisticated data-processing tasks to be accomplished before electronic computers were invented and while they were still in their infancy.
+This data processing was accomplished by processing punched cards through various unit record machines in a carefully choreographed progression.
+Data on the cards could be added, subtracted and compared with other data and, later, multiplied as well.
+This progression, or flow, from machine to machine was often planned and documented with detailed flowcharts.
+All but the earliest machines had high-speed mechanical feeders to process cards at rates from around 100 to 2,000 per minute, sensing punched holes with mechanical, electrical, or, later, optical sensors.
+The operation of many machines was directed by the use of a removable plugboard, control panel, or connection box.

 Electro-mechanical computers

 Early electrically powered computers constructed from switches and relay logic rather than vacuum tubes (thermionic valves) or transistors (from which later electronic computers were constructed) are classified as electro-mechanical computers.

 These varied greatly in design and capabilities, with some units capable of floating point arithmetic.
 Some relay-based computers remained in service after the development of vacuum-tube computers, where their slower speed was compensated for by good reliability.
 Some models were built as duplicate processors to detect errors, or could detect errors and retry the instruction.
 A few models were sold commercially with multiple units produced, but many designs were experimental one-off productions.